 Reversible sleeve featuring original and newly commissioned artwork by Sara Deck

-Elvira: Mistress of the Dark – on Blu-ray on 10th December 2018
+Elvira: Mistress of the Dark – on Blu-ray now

 But for me, heres the biggie and the must have bluray of December, the Kevin Reynold directed Waterworld.